EstherYN91/Student-Projects/README.md

 What was tedious about this was getting all the steps needed to check for a card's validity and type.
 New functions need to be written to check both the digits and validity using luhn's algorithm.
 One of the possible errors was not storing the inputted card number in a temporary container variable and hence changing the original user input while checking for validity and card type.

+## Week 2 Assignment: Scrabble

+My logic in solving this is to eliminate any non alphabetical letters with isalpha() in a word using a function.
+Then using nested for loops, calculate the scores of each word by having two arrays with matching indexes for the alphabet and the score of that alphabet.
+Toupper() is also used to manage case sensitivity.

+## Week 2 Assignment: Readability

+This involves writing a bunch of new functions and using for loops to iterate through the text to check for words, sentences and letters.

 ## Week 2 Assignment: Caesar

-This is the first instance when I learned to use malloc() in order to define a variable to store the encrypted text.
+This is the first instance when I learned about argc and argv in main() and how to use malloc() to define a variable to store the encrypted text.
 I also learned to use atoi() in order to store the key as an integer.

-## Week 2 Assignment: Readability
+## Week 2 Assignment: Substitution

-This involves writing a bunch of new functions and using for loops to iterate through the text to check for words, sentences and letters.
+The key challenge in this assignment is to check that the cipher key inputted by the user is valid, ie. having 26 characters, all characters are alphabets and there are be no repeat alphabets.
+I wrote two boolean functions to check for all alphabets and no repeat alphabets and then wrote a third boolean function which uses those two functions to check that the cipher key fulfills all conditions using if statement.
+Then I finally wrote a function taking in two parameters (the character of the plaintext and the key) that encrypts the plaintext by matching the array indexes of each character in plaintext with the indexes of the cipher key (which also corresponds to the indexes of alphabets in chronological order).
+To ensure that lowercase and uppercase character is encrypted also as lower and uppercase, I used 2 for loops and toupper()/tolower().